-OPT (Optional Practical Training) is the opportunity for graduating international students to work in the US for one year and gain experience in the field they’ve just earned a degree, to continue learning in a practical way.
+OPT (Optional Practical Training) is the opportunity for graduating international students to work in the US for one year and gain experience in the field in which they’ve just earned a degree, to continue learning in a practical way.

-Please use the OPT Application 2017 – 18 for a checklist of required documents to prepare, and much more information about OPT.
+This website includes all required forms, step-by-step instructions, and much more!
 After reviewing this information carefully, please also let IES know what questions you have about OPT.

-You can also review the XTreme OPT Workshop Presentation to get more information.
+You can also review the Xtreme OPT Workshop for Fall 2020 to get more information.

 PhD students should note that you have quite a bit of flexibility concerning when you apply for OPT to start working, which can take place during your research if you prefer, and not just after graduation.
 Please use our website here to review your options in more detail, and let us know what questions you might have.

 Getting your OPT I-20 and Reviewing OPT Application Documents with IES